 Protect Your Head.
 Wear a Helmet.

-- The National Highway Traffic Safety Administration (NHTSA) and the Consumer Product Safety Commission (CPSC) recommend that bicyclists wear a helmet that complies with the CPSC standard.
+- The National Highway Traffic Safety Administration (NHTSA) and the Consumer Product Safety Commission (CPSC) recommend bicyclists wear a helmet that complies with the CPSC standard.
 Select a helmet that fits snugly and sits flat on the head.

 Give Your Bike A Thorough Inspection Before Riding.

-- Make sure your brakes clean and adjusted.
+- Make sure your brakes are clean and adjusted.
 If you cannot stop quickly, adjust your brakes.
 Consult your bicycle owner’s manual, or have a bicycle shop adjust the brakes.
 When your hand brake levers are fully applied, they should not touch the handlebars.
 Each brake-shoe pad should wear evenly and never be separated more than one-eighth inch from the rim.

 - Tire condition: Check the tread for excessive wear.